Predicting Corn N response using Alkaline Mineralizable N and Haney Soil Health Tool-N

 Materials and Method

 Two replicated on-farm trials were conducted at Jackson, TN and Milan, TN from 2021 to 2023 to address the adequacy of alkaline mineralizable-N and HSHT-N to predict corn N needs.
 Prior to fertilizer application, six core samples were collected from each plot at 0-6 and 6-12-inch depths and analyzed for routine chemical properties.
 In addition, core samples were collected from the 0 lb N ac-1 plots at four depths 0-6, 6-12, 12-18, 0-18, and 0-24 inches at sidedress for soil health characterization and alkaline-hydrolyzable N. The soil health was characterized using the Haney Soil Health Tool at three depths: 0-6, 6-12, and 12-18 inches.
 Soil health parameters measured include soil pH (1:1), buffer pH, soluble salts (1:1); organic matter (LOI); H3A-4 extractable Ca, Mg, K, Na, S, P, Mn, Zn, B, Fe, and Al; H3A-4 extractable phosphate; H3A-4 extractable available nitrogen (NH4+-N and NO3–N); water extractable organic carbon, water extractable total nitrogen; soil respiration (IR Gas Analyzer), and overall soil health score.
 All samples were analyzed by Brookside Laboratories Inc. The alkaline-hydrolyzable N was evaluated at 5 soil depths 0-6, 6-12, 12-18, 0-18, and 0-24 inches using the method by Roberts et al., (2011).
 All samples were analyzed by the N-Star Soil Testing Laboratory.
-Data from soil analysis to (a) estimate plant available N from HSHT test (H3A-4 extractable available nitrogen + N release).
-The N release is a function of the mineralizable N and will be computed using water extractable organic carbon, water extractable total nitrogen, and soil respiration, (b) Compare H3A-4 extractable Ca, Mg, K, Na, S, P, Mn, Zn, B, Fe, and Al; H3A-4 extractable phosphate; H3A-4 extractable available nitrogen (NH4+-N and NO3–N) to routine soil test/ recommendations, and (c) Evaluate the relationship between HSHT’s plant available N, HSHT’s mineralizable N (estimated biological N), and alkaline-hydrolyzable N using linear regression analysis.
+Data from soil analysis to (a) Compare H3A-4 extractable Ca, Mg, K, Na, S, P, Mn, Zn, B, Fe, and Al; H3A-4 extractable phosphate to routine soil test/ recommendations; (b) Evaluate the relationship between HSHT’s plant available N, HSHT’s mineralizable N (estimated biological N), and alkaline-hydrolyzable N using linear regression analysis; and (c) Evaluate the relationship between HSHT’s Plant available N, HSHT’s estimated biological N, and alkaline-hydrolyzable N to check plot grain yield.
 Corn was planted to achieve a final stand of approximately 32,000 – 33,000 plants per acre.
 Plots were four rows wide x 30 feet long and each treatment combinations were replicated four times in a randomized complete block design.
-At planting, 60 lb N/acre was hand applied as ANVOL®-treated urea.
-Side-dress N was hand broadcast at the V6 stage corn at respective application rates on.
-Nitrogen was applied as a two-way split (at planting + sidedress).
-The nitrogen fertilizer treatments included: 0, (60 + 0), (60 + 60), (60 + 120), (60 + 150), and (60 + 180) lb N ac-1.
-At tassel, a composite leaf sample consisting of 15 youngest fully matured leaves were collected for tissue N. At maturity, the two center rows of corn in each plot were harvested by hand and then threshed using a small plot combine harvester with an automatic weighing scale and a moisture meter.
+At planting, 60 lb N/acre was hand applied as ANVOL®-treated urea while the remaining N was side-dress at the V6 stage corn.
+The nitrogen fertilizer treatments included: 0, 60, 120, 180, 210, and 240 lb N ac-1.
+At maturity, the two center rows of corn in each plot were harvested by hand and then threshed using a small plot combine harvester with an automatic weighing scale and a moisture meter.
 Standard agronomic and pest management practices were based on University of Tennessee recommendations.